Notes From The Road: 2022 Year In Review

 • Coming from 212 countries across the world in the past year (and more than 15,191 cities).

-• And the countries that most visited my blog are once again the top 3 maintains unchanged: the United States, followed by India, the United Kingdom, and, this time, Canada got the fourth position.
+• And the countries that visited my blog the most are once again the top 3: the United States, followed by India and the United Kingdom.
+This time, Canada is in fourth position.

-• In terms of cities, Hyderabad got the first position followed closely by London and Bengaluru.
+• Among cities, Hyderabad ranked first, followed closely by London and Bengaluru.

 I want to say thanks to all my readers.
 I appreciate all the visits to my blog, and thanks for your support.